 Steps for Online Study Permit Extension

-- Complete the questionnaire based on your current situation, and choose the "Study Permit" option after.
+- Complete the questionnaire based on your current situation, and choose the "Study Permit" option when prompted.

 - Fill out the Application Form IMM5709, scan and upload all other required documents.